Project managers spend up to 20 hours weekly on admin tasks. Generative AI in project management can change that.

 AI tools represent a significant investment beyond just the subscription cost.
 A comprehensive cost-benefit analysis should consider:

-• Risk factors: Technology obsolescence, vendor stability, adoption challenges
+- Risk factors: Technology obsolescence, vendor stability, and adoption challenges

 Capture both short-term gains and long-term strategic value in your analysis.
 Some benefits, such as improved institutional knowledge retention, may not show immediate returns but become increasingly valuable over time.